Ezward/Esp32CameraRover2/README.md

 4. Autonomous lane following.
 5. Object recognition and collision avoidance.

+x = completed
++ = in progress

 - [x] Change to a more performant web server that will allow simultanous streaming of images and processing of rover commands.
 - [x] Implement websocket protocol and serve images over websocket (may just be part of improving performance, but down the road we want to also use it so send commands to rover).
-- [ ] ~~Implement websocket protocol to send commands from browser to rover (rather than HTTP GET api; this forces ordering of commands).~~
+- [x] Implement websocket protocol to send commands from browser to rover (rather than HTTP GET api; this forces ordering of commands).
+- [x] Implement PWM control for motor speed (and modify UI to support this).
+- [x] Implement game controller input (via browser's game control api).
 - [ ] Implement authentication so only one person can be driving, but any number of people can be viewing.
-- [ ] Implement optocouplers for measuring speed and distance travelled.
-Add precision commands, 180 degree turn (turn around), turn 90 degrees right, turn 90 degrees left.
+- [+] Implement wheel encoders for measuring speed and distance travelled.
+- [ ] Implement web UI for calibration of wheel encoders, RPM, distance (required wheel encodes)
+- [ ] Implement PID algorithm to precisely control speed of motors (and so allow for any turning radius) using wheel encoders (requires calibration of wheel encoders).
-- [ ] Implement command/time/distance recorder and associated UI so we can record and playback a path that has been driven.
+- [ ] Implement command/time/distance recorder and associated UI so we can record and playback a path that has been driven (requires PID control).
-- [x] Implement PWM control for motor speed (and modify UI to support this).
-- [ ] Implement PID algorithm to precisely control speed of motors (and so allow for any turning radius).
-- [ ] Implement game controller input (via browser's game control api).
+- [ ] Implement Logo language subset (forward, backward, left, right, arc) interpreter on rover to allow scripts to be send to rover (requires PID control)
+- [ ] Implement Logo editor and downloader, so Logo scripts can be edited in browser, then downloaded to rover for execution (requires Logo interpreter).
+- [ ] Implement Logo simulator in browser, so user can preview their script (requires Logo interpreter).
 - [ ] Implement CV lane following autopilot running on ESP32 (for Donkeycar kind of track).
 - [ ] Implement object detection in browser using TensorFlow.js.
 In particular, stop signs, traffic lights, pedestrians and other rovers such that the rover can obey signs and avoid collisions.
 - [ ] Implement Neural Network autopilot in browser using Tensorflow.js